 Beer is a charming fishing village located on the south coast of Devon.
-With a potted history that’s traceable back as far as the Anglo-Saxon era when the settlement was known as Bearu (translated as The Groves), Beer is also known for smugglers, remarkably well-preserved quarry caves, an annual regatta and some lovely pubs and restaurants that have been plying their fine trade for decades.
+With a potted history that’s traceable back as far as the Anglo-Saxon era when the settlement was known as Bearu (translated as The Groves).
 Today there is a lovely strand where you can take a pleasant stroll with sea views and quality pubs where you can sink some well-deserved drinks at the close of the day.
 Fishing boats are moored on-shore along this stretch of beach.
 Due to its superb location on the Jurassic Coast, a World Heritage Site you can walk the South West Coast Path with ease.

 About the village:

 Perched at the edge of Northleigh AONB in a narrow woodland valley, Beer shares a stretch of coast with Seaton (East Devon); this fantastic village has been a great holiday hideaway for over a century.
 The local fishing fleet still strikes out from Beer, so many of the restaurants are a safe bet for dining out on freshly landed fish and shellfish.
 The Jurassic Coast winds its way eastwards to Lyme Regis with its iconic harbour, as well as TV locations used in Broadchurch, like West Bay; westwards you meet the Victorian-era holiday spot of Sidmouth and the red cliffs of Budleigh Salterton.